Agnes inspired the Enkisoma beading program as a way to pay for her high school.

 When I finished my secondary school I remained at home for two years because that was the end of Enkisoma support, my father is still not supporting me, and my Mum is very ill, so we couldn’t afford for me to go to university.
 But I reached out to Seeds to Sew with a plea, and I am thankful for them because they are again helping me.

-This summer, with the help of Seeds to Sew, I applied to Kenyatta University in Nairobi and I got accepted!
-I am so happy now!
-My first semester is paid for but I still really need help.
+In summer 2016, with the help of Seeds to Sew, I applied to Kenyatta University in Nairobi and I got accepted!
+I am so happy now but I still really need help.

 All my life I have yearned to be a blessing to my society.
 Seeing children sit back at home to undertake household chores and grazing cattle instead of getting education is quite disheartening.
 My great aspiration has been to be a teacher, I want to impart knowledge to the learners, I want to serve humanity in teaching capacity.
 How can I do this?
 How can I achieve my goals when I lack fee to facilitate the same?
 When I lack rent and food?
 I’m glad that through the help of generous people like you and Seeds to Sew this is now imaginable.